General Guidelines For Cutting And Patching

 - Last Modified:

-Spec title: General Guidelines for Cutting And Patching
+General Guidelines for Cutting and Patching Original Work

 A. "Cutting and patching" refers to cutting into existing construction to provide for the installation or performance of other work, and the subsequent fitting and patching required to restore surfaces to their original condition.

-A. Procedural Proposal for Cutting and Patching: Where prior approval of cutting and patching is required, submit proposed procedures for this work well in advance of the time work will be performed, and request approval to proceed.
-Include the following information, as applicable, in the submittal:
+1.03 Submittal of Procedural Proposal for Cutting and Patching: Where prior approval of cutting and patching is required, submit proposed procedures for this work well in advance of the time work will be performed, and request approval to proceed.
+Include the following information, as applicable, in the submittal.

-7. All welding and/or hotwork requires formal, written notification to the Building Manager no later than the first thing in the morning of each day such work is to be done.
+- All welding and/or hotwork require formal, written notification to the Building Manager no later than the first thing in the morning of each day such work is to be done.
 No welding or hot work is permitted without such prior notification.

 A. The General Contractor shall do all cutting and patching of wall and ceiling surfaces for the removal, relocation or installation of new piping, conduit, electrical boxes, asbestos abatement, PCB removal, and also where such services have been removed or abandoned.